 - by going to a first aid post

 - by calling race HQ.
-The phone number will be in your bibs
+(The phone number will be written on your bibs)

 - by asking another competitor to alert the rescue service

-It is each competitor’s responsibility to assist anyone in danger and to alert the rescue service.
+It is the responsibility of each runner to assist any person in danger and to call for help.

-Members of the rescue service following medical advice and the official doctors are in particular empowered to:
+The first aiders, on medical advice, and the official doctors are in particular entitled to:

-- evacuate runners they consider to be in danger using any means at their disposal .
+- to evacuate by any means they deem appropriate any runner they consider to be in danger .

 Checkpoints and feeding stations

 All runners must pass through the 8 checkpoints and 5 feeding stations (food and water, see section on semi self-sufficiency) and 3 water stations (see course technical information table).